-RUCSONHS has approved three types of excused absences.
-These include:

-- 1) University excused absence as approved by the Vice President of Academic Affairs, - 2) An illness that requires visitation to a health care facility (a note documenting your visit is required from the healthcare provider). - 3) Documented death of a family member.
+Reinhardt University School of Nursing has approved three types of excused absences.
+These include a university-excused absence, illness that requires visitation of a health care facility (a note documenting your visit is required from the healthcare provider), and documented death of a family member.
+All other absences will be considered unexcused.